Great Ways to Use Your Vacation Days Last Updated: August 2023

 - Spend a day, or even just a few hours, unwinding and pampering at the award-winning Spa at Norwich Inn.

-- Get a little retail therapy as you stroll the Tanger Outlets at Foxwoods or the Tanger Outlet Center in Westbrook, a village of outlets not far from the shoreline that is usually very busy on weekends.
+- Get a little retail therapy as you stroll the Tanger Outlets at Foxwoods or the Westbrook Outlets in Westbrook, a village of outlets not far from the shoreline that is usually very busy on weekends.

 It’s Your Time, Use It Well

 Whether you’re using a little of that hard-earned paid time off to relax and enjoy a change of weekday scenery, or playing hooky to play tourist in your own home state, you’ll find so much to discover at CTvisit.com!